28 cm Haubitze L/12: Description

-In the siege howitzer role it could be broken down into four loads, the barrel, cradle, turntable and firing platform, each carried by a three-axle trailer.
+In the siege howitzer role it could be broken down into four loads: the barrel, cradle, turntable and firing platform, each carried by a three-axle trailer.
 It was mounted on a turntable which was fixed to a wooden firing platform and required three to four days to emplace for firing.
 An ammunition crane was fixed to the carriage for ease of loading.

 Combat history

 World War I

-During the First World War there was a four gun battery at the Bismark fortress that participated in the defense of the German colony of Tsingtao during the Siege of Tsingtao in 1914.
+During the First World War there was a four-gun battery at the Bismark fortress that participated in the defense of the German colony of Tsingtao during the Siege of Tsingtao in 1914.
 A four gun battery was also moved from the German port of Wilhelmshaven to Blankenberge in Belgium to defend against an allied seaborne invasion.

 Prior to the Great War, in 1902, the Portuguese monarchy bought several 28cm Krupp howitzers for equipping coastal artillery batteries at the mouth of the river Tagus, serving as the main defensive guns for Lisbon's harbor.
 There were in total four batteries, two on the northern margin and two on the southern margin of the river.
-Despite operating on a 24-hour basis during the Great War, these batteries weren't capable of shooting at night, relying on other batteries of smaller calibre artillery for defending the capital.
+Despite operating on a 24-hour basis during the Great War, these batteries were not capable of shooting at night, relying on other batteries of smaller-calibre artillery for defending the capital.